vaimo/composer-patches/README.md

 List of generalized changes for each release.

+### 3.8.1

+* Fix: process every source path and check for 'skip' flag.
+In certain cases, the source-path flag was ignored.

 ### 3.8.0

 * Feature: Allow patches to be skipped by adding 'skip' flag in it's definition (good as maintenance flags when doing major base-framework upgrades).